nilearn/nilearn/nilearn/datasets/description/power_2011.rst

 Content
 -------
-    :'rois': Coordinates of ROIs in MNI space.
+    :'rois': Coordinates of ROIs in :term:`MNI` space.

 References
 ----------